joeally/mysite/_posts/2014-08-09-random-text-with-markov-chains-in-clojure.markdown

 {% endhighlight %}

 ##Generating the Sequence
-Now we are able to build a transition table we can now generate our sequences of tokens.
+Now we've built the transition table we can now generate our sequences of tokens.
+In addition to the transition table, the below function takes a vector of first $$n$$ tokens for the sequence from which we can generate the subsequent items in the sequence using the transition table.

 {% highlight clojure %}
-(defn quite-likely-seq [prev trans-tbl n]
+(defn quite-likely-seq [fst trans-tbl]
   (map
    first
    (iterate
     (fn [prev]
-      ;;return a sequence of all except the first value in the previous result and the next in the sequence (conj (vec (drop 1 prev)) (tt/rand-next trans-tbl prev))) prev)))
+      ;;return a sequence of all except the first value in the previous result and the next in the sequence (conj (vec (drop 1 prev)) (tt/rand-next trans-tbl prev))) fst)))
 {% endhighlight %}

 We are using the [iterate](http://clojuredocs.org/clojure_core/clojure.core/iterate) function to generate a lazy sequence of from part of the transitions.
 That is it will generate sequence of pairs in the following form if $$n=2$$